640 South State StreetDover, Delaware 19901

 Often used to strengthen the body's immune system, echinacea is also considered a prevention against colds and flu.
 This U.S. native plant is also called the purple coneflower.

-Oil from this night-blooming, bright yellow flowering plant may be helpful in reducing symptoms of arthritis, premenstrual syndrome (PMS), and cardiovascular disease, as well as hyperactivity in children.
+Oil from this night-blooming, bright yellow flowering plant may be helpful in reducing symptoms of arthritis, premenstrual syndrome (PMS).

 The pain-relieving properties of feverfew have been used for migraine headaches, as well as for menstrual cramps.